andrzejlisek/Unicode/readme_ascii.md

 | \} | Variant 2 | " CLOSING ", " CURLY BRACKET " | " LEFT ", " OPENING " |
 | ~ | Characters | 98, 02F7 |   |
 | ~ | Variant 1 | " TILDE " | " EQUALS ", " LETTER ", " MINUS ", " PLUS " |

+# Derivative list information

+When you find the derivatives for selected character at the first time, the derivative list will be built for this character and will be saved in memory fo repeated use\.
+There is the reason, why getting derivatives at the first time takes longer time for several characer\.
+In the browser's concole, there will be printed information about derivative set\.

+If you want to get derivative sets for all ASCII characters, do following:

+* Be sure, that in **Find** field is not single character, which invokes finding derivatives for this character\. otherwise, click the **Clear** button\.
+* Refresh \(restart\) the application\.
+* Click one of the buttons above the text field, which writes displayed character page, including **Page 64 B** or **Page 32 A**\.
+Every page contains at least one character, which is not derivative of any ASCII character\.
+* Click the **Full convert to ASCII** or **Map convert to ASCII** button below the text field\.
+* Copy whole text written in browser's console\.

+The character map are created by the order:

+* Special characters including space\.
+* Lower case letters\.
+* Upper case letters\.
+* Digits\.